 TALF II's TALF Loans are subject to review each reporting period to identify and evaluate loans that have indications of possible impairment in accordance with FASB ASC 310-10 Receivables.
-TALF II recognizes an allowance for loan loss for the loans when it is probable that TALF II will be unable to collect all amounts due, including both the contractual interest and principal payments under the loan agreement.
+TALF II recognizes an allowance for loan loss for the TALF Loans when it is probable that TALF II will be unable to collect all amounts due, including both the contractual interest and principal payments under the loan agreement.
 Based on current information and events, if it is probable that a loan loss has been or will be incurred and the amount of the loss can be reasonably estimated, a loan loss is recorded.
 TALF II recognizes any loan loss by creating a valuation allowance with a corresponding charge to bad debt expense.
-As of December 31, 2020, no loans were considered impaired, and there were no allowances for TALF Loan losses.
+As of December 31, 2021 and 2020, no loans were considered impaired, and there were no allowances or loans in non-accrual status for TALF Loan losses.